armin-fx/BandedScad/doc/math_polygon.md

 #### nearest_point_segment [^][contents]
 [nearest_point_segment]: #nearest_point_segment-
-Get the point on a segment line with the nearest distance to a point.\
+Get the point on a segment line with the nearest distance to a point.
 Works in 2D and 3D.

+_Arguments:_
 ```OpenSCAD
 nearest_point_segment (line, p)
 ```